Georgia holds second round of hotly contested presidential vote

 More than 3.5 million people are eligible to vote in the election, which will be monitored by international observers from the Organisation for Security and Cooperation in Europe.

-Polls open at 0400 GMT and close at 1600 GMT, with results expected to start being released overnight.
+Polls opened at 0400 GMT and will close at 1600 GMT, with results expected to start being released overnight.